strangetom/ingredient-parser/docs/source/explanation/foundation.rst

     12.9365: Peppers, red, cooked
     11.8650: Peppers, sweet, red, sauteed

+To avoid BM25 ranking :abbr:`FDC (Food Data Central)` entries highly where they do not truly match the ingredient name, :abbr:`FDC (Food Data Central)` entries that do not share a common token with the nouns in the ingredient name are filtered out from the rankings.

 .. hint::

     The scores produced by BM25 have an arbitrary value, where a bigger number means more similar.